Tips on How to Build a Pavement for your home

 It could be sand, a mixture of sand, coarsely crushed stones, and a geotextile for more stability.

-Install the pavers and grout
+Install the pavers and grout.

-For these, you can choose the pattern that pleases you, provided you choose a versatile material.
+You can choose the pattern that pleases you, provided you choose a versatile material.

 Whether you use plastic, aluminum, or steel restraints, they will hold the pavers and anchor them into the ground.

 While laying the pavers, place them straight down to avoid disturbing the sand.